LitExtension Blog

 Alibaba uses a mega menu for enhanced site usability

-Breadcrumbs show shoppers where they are in your site and make it easy to step back without hitting the browser's back button.
-They also help search engines understand your site structure.
+Breadcrumbs show shoppers exactly where they are in your site structure and make it easy to step back without hitting the browser's back button.
+They also help search engines understand your site hierarchy, which supports SEO.

 Nordstrom uses breadcrumb for easy site navigation.